3hal0n/specToCodeAI/README.md

 # Spec to Code AI

 A powerful AI-powered application that transforms natural language specifications into working code.
-Built with modern web technologies and powered by StarCoder2, this tool provides an intuitive interface for code generation, execution, and management.
+Built with modern web technologies and powered by HuggingFace (distilgpt2, local) or OpenAI (API), this tool provides an intuitive interface for code generation, execution, and management.

 ## Features

 ### 🎯 **Core Functionality**
 - **Natural Language to Code**: Transform specifications into working code using AI
+- **Model Selection**: Choose between a local HuggingFace model (distilgpt2, free) or OpenAI's GPT-3.5-turbo (API key required)
 - **Multi-language Support**: Generate code in Python, JavaScript, Java, PHP, Ruby, Go, and more
 - **Real-time Code Execution**: Test generated code immediately in a safe environment
 - **Code History**: Persistent storage of all generated code with timestamps